holmanb/rdma-tests/README.md

 interop
 =======

-*A test light-weight flexible framework for executing OFA Interoperability tests*
+*A light-weight and flexible framework for executing OFA Interoperability tests*

 interop is a simple test framework.
 By default it will run all available tests, but individual tests or groups of tests may be specified.
 Additional tests may be added with ease.